nullscreen/bh/README.md

 Writing this for every _dismissible alert_ in a web site is cumbersome, repetitive, and prone to errors.

-Bh offers a solution to this problem by means of a set of helper methods.
-The example above can be rewritten with just one line of code:
+With Bh, you can achieve the same thing with just one line of code:

 ```rhtml
 <%= alert_box 'You accepted the Terms of service.', dismissible: true %>
 ```

-`alert_box` is only of the helpers provided by Bh and described below.
+`alert_box` is only of the helpers provided by Bh.
-You can use only the ones you need and even mix-and-match the "standard way" of writing Bootstrap components (many HTML lines) with the "Bh way".
+You can use the helpers you need and even mix-and-match the "standard way" of writing Bootstrap 3 components (many HTML lines) with the "Bh way".

 A comprehensive guide to Bh helpers
 ===================================